hoquocthien/EHNet-Efficient-Hybrid-Network-with-Dual-Attention-for-Image-Deblurring/README.md

-# EHNet-Efficient-Hybrid-Network-with-Dual-Attention-for-Image-Deblurring
+# EHNet Efficient Hybrid Network with Dual Attention for Image Deblurring

 Quoc-Thien Ho, Minh-Thien Duong, Seongsoo Lee and Min-Cheol Hong
-> Abtract: The motion of an object or camera platform makes the acquired image blurred.
+> Abstract: The motion of an object or camera platform makes the acquired image blurred.
 This degradation is a major reason to obtain a poor-quality image from an imaging sensor.
 Therefore, developing an efficient deep-learning-based image processing method to remove the blur artifact is desirable.
 Deep learning has recently demonstrated significant efficacy in image deblurring, primarily through convolutional neural